 Using my painter’s tape I taped just outside the pencil line so that when I paint the black it covers the lines.
 I run my finger across the tape edge to make sure it is sealed tight against the wall so minimum bleeding occurs.
 Sometimes if the wall is porous I run a quick line of the base paint so if there is bleeding, it’s the wall base color.

 Continue until the entire wall is complete.
 I place a small piece of tape where I need to paint so that I don’t get confused.
 Keep in mind that these stripes look uneven but the tape is covering the base white color.
 All the stripes are 9 inches wide.

-Remove the tape slowly away from the painted surface and touch up any bleeding areas with a small brush.
+Remove the tape slowly and away from the painted surface.
+Touch up any bleeded areas with a small brush.

 The Big Reveal

 Let dry for 12-24 hours before putting any art or drapery on the walls.
 This is the view once you come up the stairs.
 What a focal wall!
 It’s super dramatic and eye catching.
 I will be adding an image once the new bedding and accessories are in!
 Thanks for stopping and let me know if I can answer any questions!

 Can’t get enough of black and white?
 Follow my latest picks on my Pinterest board BLACK, WHITE AND GORGEOUS ALL OVER! for tons of eye candy.